 #1 – Senior Business Analysts Tackle More Complex Projects

-Typically a senior business analyst takes on complex, high profile projects.
-While the business analyst activities might closely resemble those of a mid-level business analyst, the responsibilities are greater because of the nature of the projects themselves.
+Typically a senior business analyst takes on complex, high-profile projects.
+While you’ll likely find yourself leveraging the same foundational business analysis skills, the responsibilities are greater because of the nature of the projects themselves.

 Project complexity can take many forms.
 Multiple, integrated systems create complexity because new requirements need to be traced through the inter-related systems.
 Multiple stakeholders across several departments create complexity because of the number of perspectives that need to be blended into the final solution.
 Team make-up can also create complexity because when you blend resources from multiple organizations to implement a project, communication becomes more complex.

-#2 – Senior Business Analysts Own Enterprise Analysis Responsibilities
+#2 – Senior Business Analysts Own Strategic Analysis Responsibilities

-A second, but much debated, aspect of becoming a senior-level business analyst is the incorporation of enterprise analysis activities into the role.
-Most BA roles include enterprise analysis at some level.
-If you ask “why” or define the business need within the context of a specific project, you are doing enterprise analysis.
+A second, but much debated, aspect of becoming a senior-level business analyst is the incorporation of strategic analysis activities into the role.
+Most BA roles include strategic analysis at some level.
+If you ask “why” or define the business need within the context of a specific project, you are doing strategic analysis.

-As a senior level responsibility, enterprise analysis can also take the form of planning and scoping several inter-related initiatives and helping senior-level business stakeholders make informed decisions about which initiatives to tackle and how to tackle them.
+As a senior-level responsibility, strategic analysis can also take the form of planning and scoping several inter-related initiatives and helping senior-level business stakeholders make informed decisions about which initiatives to tackle and how to tackle them, or project portfolio management.

 #3 – Senior Business Analysts Understand the Business Process